wiolomatic/EventAtendersChecklist/README.md

 # EventAtendersChecklist

-Make sure that in Config <connectionStrings> is specified database In Package Manager type: Update-Database
+Make sure that in Config "connectionStrings" is specified database In Package Manager type: Update-Database